 I like to think of this Thanksgiving dessert table as having grace and style, while also trying not to offend those who still honor a traditional table.
 This doesn’t have to only apply to the dessert table, this could be the look of the dinner table, complete with the turkey and mashed potatoes.
 But sometimes it’s easier to start small and work your own style in a little at a time.

-The truth is, this beautiful table would be nothing without the friends and family who will be joining us today.
+The truth is, this beautiful table would be nothing without the friends and family who joined us.
 I’m grateful for my family, for their health, and for this weekend of spending time together.
 Happy Thanksgiving!

 Photos by: Maria Hedrick Photography